strongjz/aws-container-devsecops/content/pipeline/exercise_2.md

 We clone the repo from GitHub but now let's push it to AWS CodeCommit

-If you don't remember the name we can use the aws cli to find it for use `aws codecommit list-repositories`
+If you don't remember the name we can use the aws cli to find it for use `aws codecommit list-repositories --region us-west-2`

 ```bash
 {